REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 Prolific chipsets have smaller buffers, though it is a very good idea to

 reduce them as well.
 The procedure to follow is identical.
 Navigate to

 “Control Panel>Device Manager>Ports (COM & LPT)>USB Serial Port (COMx)”:

 highlight, right-click and select “Properties>Port Settings>Advanced . .

 .”
 You should see something similar to picture R4.

-an erratic behavior—therefore your FDx/SDx applications may not function
+occasional erratic behavior—therefore your FDx/SDx applications may not

 correctly, as they should.